Buy shares with 0% commission on eToro

 Few things disrupt global markets quite like a global pandemic, and this has proven to be the case as COVID-19 continues to spark concern and dominate headlines.

-The FTSE 100 has dropped significantly over the last month or so, and hundreds of billions of pounds have been wiped from the value of the companies on the London Stock Exchange.
+The FTSE 100 dropped significantly in February and March, and hundreds of billions of pounds have been wiped from the value of the companies on the London Stock Exchange.

 Global stock markets have suffered their biggest drops since the Great Depression, and investors the world over are braced for further uncertainty (and further losses).